Molecular-scale electronics: Molecular gaps

-One way to produce electrodes with a molecular sized gap between them is break junctions, in which a thin electrode is stretched until it breaks.
+One way to produce electrodes with a molecular-sized gap between them is to break junctions, in which a thin electrode is stretched until it breaks.
 Another is electromigration.
 Here a current is led through a thin wire until it melts and the atoms migrate to produce the gap.
 Further, the reach of conventional photolithography can be enhanced by chemically etching or depositing metal on the electrodes.

 Probably the easiest way to conduct measurements on several molecules is to use the tip of a scanning tunneling microscope (STM) to contact molecules adhered at the other end to a metal substrate.
+Experimental breakthroughs in this approach began with the pioneering work of the Tao group in 1996, who used an Electrochemical Scanning Tunneling Microscope (EC-STM) to observe electron transfer behavior in an iron porphyrin monolayer during redox processes for the first time.
+When an electrochemical gate voltage was applied, the monolayer thickness exhibited a characteristic bell-shaped change, later theoretically confirmed to result from resonant tunneling effects, providing theoretical support for single-molecule electrochemical control.
+The scanning tunneling microscopy break junction (STM-BJ) technique developed by the same group in 2003 successfully measured the conductance of a single 4,4'-bipyridine molecule: by precisely controlling the tip-substrate distance via piezoelectric ceramics, repeated formation and breaking of molecular junctions were achieved, transient conductance signals captured by a high-speed acquisition system were compiled into statistical histograms from thousands of measurements, ultimately yielding the molecular conductance.
+This technique is sensitive to changes in the molecular-electrode interface bonding configuration and, combined with gate voltage modulation, can resolve dynamic processes during redox state transitions.
+These characteristics make it a core technical method for studying single-molecule electronic devices and charge transport.

 Anchoring

 A popular way to anchor molecules to the electrodes is to make use of sulfur's high chemical affinity to gold.
 In these setups, the molecules are synthesized so that sulfur atoms are placed strategically to function as crocodile clips connecting the molecules to the gold electrodes.
 Though useful, the anchoring is non-specific and thus anchors the molecules randomly to all gold surfaces.
 Further, the contact resistance is highly dependent on the precise atomic geometry around the site of anchoring and thereby inherently compromises the reproducibility of the connection.

-To circumvent the latter issue, experiments has shown that fullerenes could be a good candidate for use instead of sulfur because of the large conjugated π-system that can electrically contact many more atoms at once than one atom of sulfur.
+To circumvent the latter issue, experiments have shown that fullerenes could be a good candidate for use instead of sulfur because of the large conjugated π-system that can electrically contact many more atoms at once than one atom of sulfur.